OPM/ResInsight-UserDocumentation/content/scripting/_index.md

 By gathering commands into a file, you may run a sequence of specified commands by supplying the command file as a command line parameter.

 ## Python Interface
-ResInsight has a Python Interface which allows you to interact with a running ResInsight instance from a Python script.
+ResInsight offers a Python Interface which allows you to interact with a running ResInsight instance from a Python script.
-This allows for using the powerful Python language, numerical libraries, support modules and frameworks.
+This allows using the powerful Python language, numerical libraries, and other support modules in conjunction with ResInsight.

 ## Octave Interface
 By the interface to [Octave](http://www.gnu.org/software/octave/ "Octave") you will find: